wyarde/talk-store-build-metadata-in-git/index.md

 ### This talk

 > - Uses fancy words
-> - is opinionated
+> - Is opinionated
-> - includes a live demo
+> - Includes a live demo

 ::: notes